dfinity/motoko/src/viper/README.md

 [nix-shell:motoko] moc -viper input.mo > output.vpr
 ```

 You may then verify the `output.vpr` file using [Viper](https://viper.ethz.ch/).
-Soon, there will be an interactive IDE integration for VS Code, s.t. the outputs do not need to be verified my manually invoking Viper.
+Soon, there will be an interactive IDE integration for VS Code, s.t. the outputs do not need to be verified by manually invoking Viper.

 **Testing Formal Motoko**
 <a name="Testing"></a>